 Video is what we’re going to focus on here, because video marketing is rising at an almost unprecedented rate.
 Why?
 Quite simply, it’s what modern audiences are demanding.
 It’s reported that the average person spends a third of their time online watching videos, and YouTube now has over 2 billion users, streaming to more than 88 different countries around the world for content that truly has a global reach.

 However, video isn’t a standalone aspect of content marketing.
 Behind every great scripted video is – you’ve guessed it – a great script, making sure the message you want to get across is the message that’s received.

 Let’s refer back to the infamous speech former President George W. Bush gave in Nashville, Tennessee, in 2002.
 “Fool me once, shame on… shame on you.
 Fool me — you can’t get fooled again”.
 Erm… OK….
 It’s things like this that show just how important it is to have a good script, and to know exactly what you’re going to say, and how you’re going to say it, before you end up being pretty much a parody of yourself.

 Long pauses, unintentional colloquialisms, incorrect recitals of well known sayings, ums, erms, and ahs… these can all make a video seem a little unprofessional.
 Even if you’re going for a more informal type of video marketing, it’s still essential to show that you know what you’re on about.
 It’s about confidence.

 Having a great script or storyboard is key to avoiding your own ‘Bushisms’.
-Here are 5 tips that writers like us will usually stick to. when asked by our clients to write a script for a video marketing campaign:
+Here are 5 tips that our writers usually stick to when asked by our clients to write a script for a video marketing campaign: